At the Grove we know how important it is to learn key skills, and outcomes for children here are extremely high.

 As I often say to visitors, this is not the be all and end all of education: there is so much to learn and find out about when you are young!
 We are proud of the breadth of our curriculum and work hard to make learning fun, memorable and to support children in making crucial links in their learning.

 We have a reputation for high quality teaching in the Arts, and have a gold Artsmark award that validates this.
 The same can be said of provision for Science.
 Specialist staff support class teachers with the teaching of Music and PE.
-We have run a successful Forest Schools programme for over 6 years for all year groups.
+We have run a successful Forest Schools programme for 10 years for all year groups.
 Children at the Grove go out on regular visits to a wide range of destinations, and enjoy workshops in school that support their learning.